mitch-keenan/konamacona.github.io/_posts/2018-11-13-mac-utilities.md

 I made this presentation at work this week on Mac productivity utilities and figured I'd do it up as a quick blog post.

-You can view the [slides](http://mitchkeenan.com/utilitiesTechshare), the [repo](https://github.com/konamacona/utilitiesTechshare), or see below for the list.
+You can view the [slides](http://mitchkeenan.com/utilitiesTechshare), the [repo](https://github.com/konamacona/utilitiesTechshare), or see below for the list with a lot more detail:

-Without further ado, Here's the list:

 <!--break-->